beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 -   **UDIO Params Tab:** This tab provides a dedicated form to specify parameters for UDIO.
 You can toggle if the track is instrumental, provide custom lyrics, and set a target duration in seconds.
 -   **JSON Output Tab:** This tab provides a structured JSON object containing your selected tags, text inputs, category order, and UDIO parameters.
 This is useful for saving, sharing, or for use in other tools.
 -   **Conflict Warnings:** When you select a tag that conflicts with one or more already selected tags, a modal will appear.
 It clearly lists all conflicts and gives you three options: keep the new tag (which deselects all conflicting tags), keep both (allowing you to override the conflict rule), or cancel the selection.

+### Presets Gallery View

+The "Presets" tab provides a beautiful and highly functional gallery for all your saved presets.

+-   **Card Layout:** Each preset is displayed as a card, showing its name, description, and a visual breakdown of its tags.
+-   **Color-Coded Tags:** Instead of just a tag count, each tag is shown with a small, colored dot next to it.
+The color of the dot corresponds to the tag's category color, providing an at-a-glance summary of the preset's composition.
+Hovering over a dot reveals the category name.
+-   **Search & Filter:** Use the search bar to find presets by name or description.
+You can also toggle a filter to show only your "favorite" presets.
+-   **Sorting:** A dropdown menu allows you to sort your presets by Custom Order, Last Modified, or Name (A-Z, Z-A).
+-   **Drag-and-Drop Reordering:** When the sort mode is set to "Custom Order," you can click and drag the cards to arrange them in any order you like.
+This order is saved automatically.
+-   **Card Actions:** Each card has a footer with quick actions:
+    -   **Copy:** Instantly copies the preset's full prompt string to your clipboard.
+    -   **Load:** Loads the preset into the Crafter view.
+    -   **Rename:** Allows you to edit the preset's name inline.
+    -   **Delete:** Removes the preset (with a confirmation step).
+    -   **Favorite:** Toggles the preset's favorite status.

 ## Header Controls (Crafter View Only)